Steve Vai: Personal life

-Since the late 1990s, Vai has resided in Encino, Los Angeles with his family.
+Beginning in the late 1990s, Vai resided in Encino, Los Angeles with his family; in 2025 Vai relocated to the San Diego area.
 Vai is married to Pia Maiocco, former bassist of the band Vixen (who can be seen in the 1984 film Hardbodies), with whom he has two children, Julian and Fire Vai.
 Vai is also a vegetarian and a beekeeper, regularly tending to the beehives kept on his Encino property.